-The Sally Port was completely restored, with the technical assistance of the National Park Service's Vanishing Treasures program, capital funding from Arizona State Parks, and project management expertise from the Yuma Crossing National Heritage Area.
-The Vanishing Treasures report, entitled "Trip Report and Preliminary Treatment Recommendations," dated January 2011, addressed other preservation issues (such as the Cell Block and Caliche Hill) and will be referenced later in this document.
+A majority of the Sally Port was restored in 2013 with the technical assistance of the National Park Service's Vanishing Treasures program, capital funding from Arizona State Parks, and project management expertise from the Yuma Crossing National Heritage Area.
+That restoration work was unfortunately not completed in a satisfactory manner.
+Efforts are underway to revisit the project.

+The Vanishing Treasures report, entitled "Trip Report and Preliminary Treatment Recommendations," dated January 2011, and recently updated in October 2019, addresses other preservation issues (such as the Cell Block and Caliche Hill) and will be referenced later in this document.